travis-ci/docs-travis-ci-com/user/build-custom-images.md

 3. The Worker runs the build normally, using a specific custom image instead of the standard image provided by the job board.
 3. The build job runs using the selected custom image, and the build job log prints out the custom image name.

-> Note: In concurrent jobs, if one job creates a custom image and the other job attempts to use it, the outcome may be an error.
+> **Note**: In concurrent jobs, if one job creates a custom image and the other job attempts to use it, the outcome may be an error.

 A user can create up to three concurrent jobs, each with a different custom image.
 The only limitations are the user’s allowance and the credits available for excessive storage charges.
 The following are some example cases for building with custom images.